Stockton Helffrich

-Stockton Helffrich (October 23, 1911 – February 2, 1997) was a progressive activist and worked for NBC for twenty-seven years, holding several positions such as: script reader, script division from 1934-1935; assistant manager and then manager in the script division and literary rights division from 1935-1942; manager of radio/television Continuity Acceptance Department, 1942-1955; and Director of Continuity Acceptance Department from 1955-1960.
+Stockton Helffrich (October 23, 1911 – February 2, 1997) was a progressive activist who worked for NBC for twenty-seven years, holding several positions such as: script reader, script division from 1934-1935; assistant manager and then manager in the script division and literary rights division from 1935-1942; manager of radio/television Continuity Acceptance Department, 1942-1955; and Director of Continuity Acceptance Department from 1955-1960.

 Early life

-Stockton Helffrich lived in Jackson Heights, New York in a middle-class, registered Republican family and was the youngest of four brothers.
+Stockton Helffrich lived in Jackson Heights, New York in a middle-class, registered-Republican family and was the youngest of four brothers.
 He paid his way through Penn State University and at the age of twenty-two graduated with his baccalaureate degree in English.
 Six months later, he began his professional career at NBC.

 Career with NBC

 Helffrich was one of the first men to be chosen to wear the distinct NBC page uniform.
 He was a member of the first class of "The Long Blue Line."
 Early NBC page members were required to dress in a dark-blue, double-breasted uniform that had six brass buttons, gold braids worn on the right shoulder, epaulettes, circular gold markings at the base of the sleeve, and white flannel trousers.
 These original NBC page uniforms were based on the ones worn by the U.S. naval ensigns.

 The 1930s were a progressive year for NBC Radio.
 It had just completed its first seven years and was moving its headquarters to Radio City.
 Helffrich transferred from the page staff to the more wanted tour-guide position not solely because of his height; NBC had more guide uniforms ready for long-limbed young men rather than short.
 There were worse activities a new college graduate could be doing in New York City during the Height of the Great Depression, and acting as a studio guide to a daily crowd of mostly female guests was an easy task for Helffrich.
 While working as a tour guide, Helffrich organized a committee to write an NBC manual on consideration, setting down specific standards of how to properly deal with the public.
 It was the first set of guidelines he would write during his time with the network but not his last.
 Helffrich later went on to help update the censorship rules for both NBC radio and television.

 His initiative in organizing and composing this early guidebook brought him to the attention of corporate management.
 Within six months, Helffrich received a raise in pay and the title of script reader, joining the script division under NBC radio's Continuity Acceptance Department directed by Janet MacRorie and later Clarence L. Menser.